golemhq/golem/docs/source/pages.md

 ## Page Elements

 A way to store element selectors in a page is by using a tuple.
-This is the default behaviour for the Web Module.
+This is the default behavior for the Web Module.

 ```python
 input = ('id', 'myID', 'My Input')